We obtained a password-protected ZIP archive named important.zip, which contains the following files:

 aecfb215 d758b203 a40cae44

-With the internal keys in hand, we can now decrypt individual entries, such as secret.txt, without knowing the original password:
+With the internal keys in hand, we can now decrypt individual entries, such as secret.txt, without needing the original password:

 bkcrack -C important.zip -c secret.txt -k aecfb215 d758b203 a40cae44 -d secret_decrypted.txt

-To lock things down (or replace the password with one of our choosing), we generate a new encrypted archive:
+To secure the archive again (or replace the password with one of our choosing), we can generate a new encrypted archive:

 bkcrack -C important.zip -k aecfb215 d758b203 a40cae44 -U important_relocked.zip newpass2025